prabses/glc-bed-grading-system-v2/TEMPLATE MASTERFILE/Sheet_Structure_Guide.md

 **One-to-One Rules:**
 - ✅ **One class = one active advisor**: Each class (grade + section) can only have one active advisor at a time
-- ✅ **One instructor = one active advisory**: Each instructor can only have one active advisory at a time
+- ✅ **One teacher = one active advisory**: Each teacher can only have one active advisory at a time
-- ✅ When reassigning an instructor to a different class, their previous advisory becomes Inactive
+- ✅ When reassigning an teacher to a different class, their previous advisory becomes Inactive
-- ✅ When assigning a new instructor to a class that already has an active advisor, the operation is blocked
+- ✅ When assigning a new teacher to a class that already has an active advisor, the operation is blocked

 **Workflow:**
-1. Admin uses "Manage Advisory Classes" dialog to assign instructors as advisors
+1. Admin uses "Manage Advisory Classes" dialog to assign teachers as advisors
-2. Select instructor, grade level, and section
+2. Select teacher, grade level, and section
-3. System tracks which instructor is the advisor for each class
+3. System tracks which teacher is the advisor for each class
-4. Advisories can be filtered by instructor
+4. Advisories can be filtered by teacher
 5. Bulk delete available for managing multiple advisories at once
 6. Status (Active/Inactive) manages changes over time without needing school year tracking

 **Difference from ASSIGNMENTS:**
-- **ASSIGNMENTS**: Tracks which instructors teach which subjects (for OGS template generation)
+- **ASSIGNMENTS**: Tracks which teachers teach which subjects (for OGS template generation)
-- **ADVISORY**: Tracks which instructors are advisors for which classes (for class management)
+- **ADVISORY**: Tracks which teachers are advisors for which classes (for class management)

 ---